gRNAde: Geometric Deep Learning for 3D RNA inverse design: Results

 \subsection{Multi-state RNA design benchmark}

 Structured RNAs often adopt multiple distinct conformational states to perform biological functions \citep{ken2023rna}.
-For instance, riboswitches adopt at least two distinct functional conformation: a ligand bound (holo) and unbound (apo) state, which helps them regulate and control gene expression \citep{stagno2017structures}.
+For instance, riboswitches adopt at least two distinct functional conformations: a ligand bound (holo) and unbound (apo) state, which helps them regulate and control gene expression \citep{stagno2017structures}.
 If we were to attempt single-state inverse design for such RNAs, each backbone structure may lead to a different set of sampled sequences.
-It is not obvious how to select the input backbone as well as designed sequence when using single-state models for multi-state design\footnote{ ProteinMPNN \citep{dauparas2022robust} proposes to average logits from multiple backbones for multi-state protein design.
-Here is a simple example to highlight issues with such an approach: Consider two states A and B, and choice of labels X, Y, and Z. For state A: X, Y, Z are assigned probabilities 75\%, 20\%, 5\%.
-For state B: X, Y, Z are assigned probabilities 5\%, 20\%, 75\%.
-Logically, label Y is the only one that is compatible with both states.
-However, averaging the probabilities would lead to label X or Z being more likely to be sampled in designs. }. gRNAde's multi-state GNN, descibed in \Cref{sec:methods:gnn}, directly ‘bakes in’ the multi-state nature of RNA as an architectural inductive bias and designs sequences explicitly conditioned on multiple states.
+It is not obvious how to select the input backbone as well as designed sequence when using single-state models for multi-state design. gRNAde's multi-state GNN, descibed in \Cref{sec:methods:gnn}, directly ‘bakes in’ the multi-state nature of RNA into the architecture and designs sequences explicitly conditioned on multiple states.

 In order to evaluate gRNAde's multi-state design capabilities, we trained equivalent single-state and multi-state gRNAde models on the multi-state split detailed in \Cref{sec:expt-setup}, where the validation and test sets contain progressively more structurally flexible RNAs as measured by median RMSD among multiple available states for an RNA.